xuechendi/xuechendi.github.io/_posts/2019-04-28-Spark-Sql-Deep-Dive/2019-04-28-Spark-Sql-Deep-Dive.md

 1. Seems spark supported vectorized well if the data can be input as columnar layout.
     1) how about using pandas_udf(Arrow), will there is using vectorized.columnarBatch?
 	2) how csv(row based) data processing looks like?
-2. Seems one call of processNext will process all columnarBatch of this map, varify?
+2. Seems one call of processNext will process all columnarBatch of this map, verify?
 3. what is the return(UnsafeRowWriter) layout?
 4. Adding shuffle to parquet data to check a more complex case.